How often should you wash your sheets?

 Slipping into fresh sheets is one of life’s little pleasures!

 You’re in bed for around 8 hours a night, naturally sloughing off dead skin cells, which dust mites feed on.
-You may perspire, there’ll be body oils as well, because one of the functions of your skin is as an elimination organ, and that phase is active during the night time.
+You may perspire, there’ll be body oils as well, because one of the many functions of your skin as your body’s largest organ, is elimination, and that phase is particularly active during the night time.

 Seven nights and you’ve clocked up around 56 hours in bed!